I now have two publications on Substack, but I have to admit, I do have a few frustrations.

 So if I share a note about Write With Lisa, it shows in the notes for NBT.

-That means people who want beer-related content might get a little confused when they start seeing writing tips, (and vice versa).
+That means people who want beer-related content might get a little confused when they start seeing writing tips (and vice versa).

-I didn’t realise this before I set up my new publication so it was a little frustrating to find you can’t have separate notes for the different publications.
+I didn’t realise this before I set up my new publication, so it was a little frustrating to find you can’t have separate notes for the different publications.

-I could set up an account with a different email address and add myself as an author then just post notes to one publication from that account and to the other from my main account.
+I could set up an account with a different email address and add myself as an author, then just post notes to one publication from that account and to the other from my main account.
 But having to log in and out of different accounts to post does seem like an unnecessary faff.

 My bigger frustration with Substack